geudde/attic-chest/pages/13.reference/01.porden/docs.md

 They met — alike by love and hate impelled,
 And one in skill, and one in strength excelled.
 Long Henry strove to wound the Gnome in vain,
-His ruby arms unhurt the strokes sustain ;
+His ruby arms unhurt the strokes sustain;
 As long Albruno with amazement found
-The valiant youth still fought without a wound ; 30
+The valiant youth still fought without a wound; 30

 Fierce was the fight, till from the donjon tower
 The Castle bell announced the midnight hour.